 - Get detailed information about your buyers

-- Any form of an overpayment should raise a red flag.
+- Any form of an over payment should raise a red flag.
 So be vigilant.

 - Business opportunity and Money-flipping Scams

 This type of scam, takes advantage of an individual’s interest to make more money.
-In the case of money-flipping, it centres around greed, and ignorance.
+In the case of money-flipping, it centers around greed, and ignorance.
 Money-flipping scams are very common on social media platforms, where you’ll see numerous, “too good to be true” advertisements.

 These advertisements are used to lure potential victims in.
 You will see advertisements like, “turn $10 to $500 in 20 minutes”, or “earn $10,000 per week working from home”, and the likes.
 What they really want, is for you to follow their link, make an initial payment via their platform, and your personal banking information, including your password, will be sent to them.